 BSB has 2 students clubs dedicated to international students.
-Their main mission is to welcome international students in order to help them feel at home as soon as they arrive on campus.
+Their main mission is to welcome international students to help them feel at home as soon as they arrive on campus.

 Need a buddy ?
 Don’t hesitate to contact them before your arrival and ask for someone to be your “Buddy”, who will welcome and help you find your way around.